go-bayes/margot/README.md

 # margot

+Marginal Analysis and Research for General Observational Treatments

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `margot` is to improve causal inference in psychological science.
+The goal of `margot` is to improve causal inference, with an emphasise on psychological science.

 <!-- badges: start -->
 <!-- badges: end -->